wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Partial Derivatives.md

 ### Gradient
+The gradient of the function is defined to be which can be generalized to a function of any number of independent variables.

+The gradient can be used in a formula to calculate the directional derivative.
+	The gradient indicates the direction of greatest change of a function of more than one variable

 The gradient of a scalar function $f(x, y, z)$ in 3D is a vector that points in the direction of the greatest rate of increase of the function.
 	It is composed of the partial derivatives with respect to each variable: